-Marketing communication tools are a set of diversified programs designated to communicate with your target audience effectively.
+Marketing communication tools are defined as a set of diversified programs designated to communicate with your target audience effectively.
 Any good marketer knows the importance of utilizing marketing communication tools that are best suited for specific marketing campaigns in order to reach your audience at various stages of the marketing funnel and across different channels.
 Deciding the best way to use these tools in order to effectively reach your audience is your marketing communication strategy, which is essential if you want your message to resonate.

 Advertising is one of the most prominent and widely used communication tools in a marketing campaign, as its main feature is increasing awareness.
-Ads can be effective not only for marketing your product or service, but also for marketing your brand.
-Typically, advertising makes use of above the line (ATL) media campaigns because of the type of reach that can be achieved.
-Above the line marketing is often used by brands who aim to have a large, diversified market because ATL marketing has mass appeal.
+Ads can be effective not only for marketing your product or service but also for marketing your brand.
+Typically, advertising makes use of above-the-line (ATL) media campaigns because of the type of reach that can be achieved.
+Above-the-line marketing is often used by brands who aim to have a large, diversified market because ATL marketing has mass appeal.
 Some examples of ATL marketing include TV, radio, print media, cinema, and outdoor media such as billboards, transit advertising, and commuter displays.

 Everyone loves a discount, which is why sales promotions are very popular marketing communications tools.
-Usually, discounts and coupons are used to get new customers, where as memberships and loyalty programs are used for customer retention.
+Usually, discounts and coupons are used to get new customers, whereas memberships and loyalty programs are used for customer retention.
 There are three main types of sales promotions marketers use.
 The first is the discount that tempts the customer to make their first purchase.
 Think of when you’re browsing an online retailer’s website and see a pop-up stating you’ll get 10% off your first order if you enter your email address.
 The second is deadline discounts, which encourage your audience to “act fast before it’s too late” (i.e. holiday sales, Black Friday, and Cyber Monday).
 Finally, we have membership discounts, which focus on program tiers.
 These encourage customers to continue making purchases through your company in order to receive more premium discounts.
 Essentially, sales promotions help your brand build trust and authority with new customers.

-Social media allows brands to engage with their audience while also providing information on its products, services, and values.
+Social media allows brands to engage with their audience while also providing information on their products, services, and values.
 From Twitter to TikTok, social media has rapidly become a valuable method for consumers to research a brand before the organization is even aware of the buyer’s interest.
 Potential customers are able to find social proof through other customers who have interacted with brands on social media channels.
 Additionally, brands have the opportunity to make themselves more human as they engage with their audience.

 While online marketing has taken the world by storm over the years, there is still great value in an offline marketing plan.
 In an increasingly digital world, direct mail and print catalogs can help generate leads and offer benefits that online marketing cannot thanks to localization and personalization.
 Many consumers find direct mail and catalogs easier to understand, as one study found that it takes 21% less cognitive effort to process.